 3. Safety standards on Australian construction sites: What you need to know as a backpacker

-An overview of the health and safety regulations and precautions that apply on construction sites in Australia.
+An overview of the health and safety regulations and safety precautions that apply on construction sites in Australia.

-Nowadays, most construction jobs are applied for online.
-The most popular websites for this are Seek ( https://www.seek.com.au/ ) and Indeed ( https://au.indeed.com/?from=gnav-jobsearch--indeedmobile ).
-Here you can easily create an account, enter your details and your CV and apply for lots of jobs with just one click.
+Nowadays, most applications for construction jobs are made online.
+The most common websites for this are Seek(https://www.seek.com.au/) and Indeed(https://au.indeed.com/?from=gnav-jobsearch--indeedmobile).
+Here you can easily create an account, enter your details and CV and apply for lots of jobs with just one click.

 6. The best regions for construction work in Australia: where is it worth going?